 - How to Disable Proactive Siri Suggestions on the Lock Screen

-- Can’t Turn Off Siri in iOS 12 or 11?
+- Can’t Turn Off Siri on your iPhone?
 It’s Easier Than You Think

 - Hello, Hey Siri Tricks and Tips That Work